 - Add 1/4 cup lime juice, 1 teaspoon of lime zest, 3/4 teaspoon kosher salt, and 1/2 cup mayonnaise to a medium mixing bowl and whisk to combine.
 Set aside until needed.

 (By Evan LeRoy, chef/co-owner, LeRoy & Lewis, Austin, Texas)

-Austinites view BBQ in near-religious terms, and their scrutiny isn’t limited to the smoked meats themselves.
-Side dishes also must pass muster, and chef Evan LeRoy of mega-popular Austin barbecue truck LeRoy & Lewis considers his Kale Caesar Slaw a fitting companion for his lauded pulled pork, sausage, and brisket.
+Austinites view barbecue in near-religious terms, and their scrutiny isn’t limited to the smoked meats themselves.
+Side dishes also must pass muster, and chef Evan LeRoy of mega-popular Austin barbecue truck LeRoy & Lewis considers his Kale Caesar slaw a fitting companion for his lauded pulled pork, sausage, and brisket.
 “Our best ideas are the ones [where] people can grasp onto something they are semi-familiar with, but that are also something slightly different.
 I was watching a show one time and a chef said, ‘Every restaurant in America should have a Kale Caesar on the menu.’
-While I don’t necessarily agree with that statement, something clicked in my head where I knew I could make a slaw out of [this concept] because kale is so sturdy and can stand up to a heavy Caesar dressing without getting wilted,” LeRoy tells The Manual.
+While I don’t necessarily agree with that statement, something clicked in my head where I knew I could make a slaw out of [this concept] because kale is so sturdy and can stand up to a heavy Caesar dressing without getting wilted,” LeRoy told The Manual.